ingomueller-net/ThunderBirthDay/readme.txt

 |     Possible new features         |
 +-----------------------------------+

+This list is not up-to-date.
+Please have a look at http://ingomueller.net/mozilla/thunderbirthday/wishlist for a more detailed and up-to-date version of this list.

 * The description on AMO has to be improved: it has to be clear to the user that ThunderBirthDay provides a new type of calendar and that it doesn't just export events.